 Under the Local Government Act 2002, the Chief Executive is the only person who may lawfully give instructions to a staff member.
 Any complaint about individual staff members should therefore be directed to the Chief Executive, rather than to councillors.

 Council management is organised into eight groups, representing the different functions that the Council has.
-The Executive Leadership Team consists of the Chief Executive, the general manager of each group, Chief Financial Officer, the Manager of Customer Engagement, and the Executive Assistant to the Chief Executive.
+The Executive Leadership Team consists of the Chief Executive, the group managers, Chief Financial Officer, the Manager of Customer Engagement, and the Executive Assistant to the Chief Executive.

 Metlink is responsible for delivery of public transport, as well as long term planning of public transport.